doersino/excessivelyadequate.com/_posts/2018-05-11-starfield.md

 ---
 layout:       post
-title:        "Recreating Starfield in JavaScript"
+title:        "Recreating the Starfield screensaver in JavaScript"
 date:         2018-05-11 14:00:00 +0200
 ---

 Do you remember the old [Starfield screensaver](https://www.youtube.com/watch?v=n3n3m2B0KFo) from back when Windows still had sensible version numbers?
-Although that was mostly before my time, I vaguely remember using a computer that came with it when I was around elementary school age. [^eisenbahn]
+Although that was mostly before my time, I vaguely remember[^eisenbahn] using a computer that came with it when I was around elementary school age.

 Today, let's reimplement it (or something close to it, at least) in a couple dozen lines of vanilla JavaScript!

-In case you're a bit impatient: Instead of embedding the finished result here, which would invariably break as soon as I change the post layout even a little bit, I've uploaded a [full-screen demo ready for your enjoyment]({{ "/static/starfield.html" | relative_url }}). [^websaver][^about]
+In case you're a bit impatient: Instead of embedding the finished result here, which would invariably break as soon as I change the post layout even a little bit, I've uploaded a [full-screen demo ready for your enjoyment]({{ "/static/starfield.html" | relative_url }})[^websaver].

 ## Implementation